-Starting your weight loss journey is all about the right diet and healthy habits.
+Diet and healthy habits are the first steps in your weight loss journey.
 Eating well and staying active are key to lasting results.
-The Mayo Clinic and NHS say making informed choices about food and exercise is crucial.
+The Mayo Clinic and the NHS suggest making informed choices on food and exercise is essential.

 Understanding the Basics of Weight Loss